higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 * **`genOptions`**: additional options to add to the generated `@service` annotations, after the IDL type.
 Currently only supports `"Gzip"`.
 * **`idlGenMarshallerImports`**: additional imports to add on top to the generated service files.
 This property can be used for importing extra codecs for your services.
 By default: `List(BigDecimalAvroMarshallers, JavaTimeDateAvroMarshallers)` if thew serialization type is `Avro` or `AvroWithSchema` or `List(BigDecimalProtobufMarshallers, JavaTimeDateProtobufMarshallers)` if thew serialization type is `Protobuf`.
 The `JodaDateTimeAvroMarshallers` and `JodaDateTimeProtobufMarshallers` are also available, but they needs the dependency `frees-rpc-marshallers-jodatime`.
 You can also specify custom imports with the following:
   * `idlGenMarshallerImports := List(freestyle.rpc.idlgen.Model.CustomMarshallersImport("com.sample.marshallers._"))`
+  * See the [Custom codecs section in core concepts](/docs/rpc/core-concepts#custom-codecs) for more information.

 The source directory must exist, otherwise, the `srcGen` task will fail.
 Target directories will be created upon generation.